versten1uk/new-arch-spike/ARCHITECTURE.md

 - **Dependencies**: ZERO React Native dependencies
 - **When to use**: ONLY if your module has **state** or **complex business logic**
 - **Benefits**:
-  - Can be unit tested without RN runtime
-  - Can be called from anywhere (JS modules, other native modules, tests)
+  - Can be called from anywhere (JS modules, other native modules)
   - Easy to maintain and debug
   - State persists across JS reloads

 **Examples:**
 - ✅ `ExpoLoggerCore` - Owns `logCount` state, implements logging logic
-- ✅ `DeviceInfoCore` - Implements device info retrieval (used by multiple modules)
 - ✅ `StorageCore` - Owns `storage` map state
 - ✅ `AppsFlyerCore` (production) - Wraps AppsFlyer SDK, owns tracking state
 - ✅ `FirebaseCore` (production) - Wraps Firebase SDK, owns analytics state